Watershed Resources

 • Storm water retention/detention ponds

-• Construction site best management practices (BMPs) including timber harvest projects – straw bales, silt fences, filter fabrics, etc. See Our Storm Water Pollution Solutions (MS-4 outreach for builders and contractors).
+• Construction site the best management practices (BMPs), including timber harvest projects (straw bales, silt fences, filter fabrics, etc.).
+See Our Storm Water Pollution Solutions (MS-4 outreach for builders and contractors).

-• Use the right rate, type and timing of fertilizer on lawn/farm field that truly needs it.
-Have you tested your soil to see what it needs or more importantly doesn’t need?
+• Use the right rate, type and timing of fertilizer on a lawn/farm field that truly needs it.
+Have you tested your soil to see what it needs or, more importantly, doesn’t need?
 See soil testing for information.

-• Use the right aquatic friendly chemicals near water sources.
-See Chemical Control of Aquatic Plants document for a list of products that are labeled for aquatic use.
+• Use the right aquatic-friendly chemicals near water sources.
+See the Chemical Control of Aquatic Plants document for a list of products that are labeled for aquatic use.

-• Pick-Up-Poop (PUP) – prevent pet wastes from getting in streams and ditches (Do we need to link to the program info?)
+• Pick-Up-Poop (PUP): prevent pet wastes from getting into streams and ditches.

-• Fix leaking automotive fluids – oil and antifreeze, etc. – and don’t dump them.
-Clean any spills up with absorbent materials.
+• Fix leaking automotive fluids—oil and antifreeze, —and don’t dump them.
+Clean up any spills up with absorbent materials.
 Recycling locations are available.

 • Don’t dump yard waste/leaves in drainage ditches or in the street.
 Lawn clippings can be left in the yard to aid in fertilization.
 Compost leaves.
 Leave a vegetated area by your stream edge.
 Don’t spray road ditches; bare soil erodes.
 Seed and mulch any bare areas that develop.

-• Drain swimming pool properly (wait until chlorine levels not detected)
+• Drain the swimming pool properly (wait until chlorine levels are not detected)

-• Remove fallen trees quickly to avoid back-up or a logjam which erodes banks when water makes its way around it
+• Remove fallen trees quickly to avoid backup or a logjam that erodes banks when water makes its way around them.

 Watershed Resources: